 I updated this classic dessert my way by turning it into a decadent White Chocolate Matcha Tapioca Pudding.
 Adding the white chocolate totally takes this simple dessert to a higher level of deliciousness.
 Makes me wish I grew up in a house where we ate tapioca pudding every Sunday night after dinner.
 Maybe I need to make it a new tradition in my house.

 Matcha does contain caffeine, so it you may not want to eat this dessert too close to bedtime.
 Tapioca pudding is sometimes eaten as a breakfast (no joke).
 After all, it does has whole eggs and milk in it and that sounds like a morning meal to me.
-I also make mine with organic milk, farm fresh eggs and this organic matcha green tea powder so if that’s not a legit breakfast, then I don’t know what is.
+I also make mine with organic milk, farm fresh eggs and this organic matcha green tea powder .
+If that’s not a legit breakfast, then I don’t know what is.

-But what about the white chocolate??!!?!
-Well, I substituted a small amount of that for the 1/2 to 3/4 cup of white sugar that typically goes into a traditional tapioca pudding.
+But what about the white chocolate?
+I use a high quality Valrhona chocolate and substituted a small amount of it for the white sugar typically in a traditional tapioca pudding.
 White chocolate may not have as many health benefits as my favorite dark, but it does have a few, so it’s not a total zero.

-- ½ cup small pearl tapioca
+- 1/2 cup small pearl tapioca

-- ½ cup heavy cream
+- 1/2 cup heavy cream

-- 2½ cups whole milk
+- 2 1/2 cups whole milk

 - 2 teaspoons organic matcha green tea powder

 - 3 ounces white chocolate , chips or chopped

-- ½ teaspoon vanilla extract
+- 1/2 teaspoon vanilla extract

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

 - 2 eggs , separated

-- Place ½ cup heavy cream, ½ cup whole milk, and the tapioca pearls in a medium saucepan and stir well.
+Place 1/2 cup heavy cream, 1/2 cup whole milk, and the tapioca pearls in a medium saucepan and stir well.
 Let the pearls soak at room temperature for 1 hour to soften.

-- Add the remaining 2 cups of milk to the pot and stir until thoroughly combined.
+Add the remaining 2 cups of milk to the pot and stir until thoroughly combined.
 Heat over medium heat and cook, while stirring frequently for about 10 minutes, or until mixture starts to simmer.
 Be careful and don't allow the mixture to boil.
 Reduce heat to low and whisk in the matcha powder, then stir in the white chocolate, vanilla extract, and salt.

 Whisk the egg yolks in a medium sized bowl until smooth, about a minute.
 Temper the yolks by slowing whisking in a little of the hot milk tapioca mixture.
 Stir the tempered egg yolk into the tapioca mixture and cook uncovered, stirring frequently for about 15-20 minutes, or until the tapioca pearls have softened and the mixture thickens.
 Remove pan from the heat.

 - Whisk the egg whites in a medium bowl until soft peaks form and gently fold them into the pudding while it's still hot.
 Allow to cool to room temperature (mixture will thicken once cooled), top with whipped cream and chopped pistachios (optional), and serve immediately.

-- If want chilled pudding, put mixture in a bowl or individual containers, cover, and place in the refrigerator until ready to eat.
-Leftovers will keep in the refrigerator for 2-3 days.
+- For chilled pudding: put mixture in a bowl or individual containers, cover, and place in the refrigerator for at least 2 hours.